isky20/prote-omics/README.md

-the main steps in enricment analysis
+The main steps in enricment analysis

 ```
 1- Load the input CSV file and aggregate intensities by protein using the maximum value.